FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/safety.rst

 Robot limit (Only used in Linux systems)
 ---------------------------------------------

-Click "Initial - Safety" in the menu bar, and then click the "Robot limit" submenu to enter the configuration interface.
+Click "Initial" -> "Safety" in the menu bar, and then click the "Robot limit" submenu to enter the configuration interface.

 Robot limits include momentum and power, where the momentum limit is used to limit the robot's maximum momentum, and the power limit is used to limit the mechanical work done by the robot.